-Obesity, lifestyle (inactivity, alcohol use, smoking, night shift work), and radiation exposure to the chest also increase risk.
+Obesity and radiation exposure to the chest also increase the risk for breast cancer.

-Your genes, hormones, lifestyle, and environment work together to lead to breast cancer, but we don’t know exactly how.
+Your genes, hormones, lifestyle, and environment all play a role in how breast cancer develops.
+We don't know exactly how.
 We know that estrogen (the major female hormone) and progestin (a synthetic form of progesterone, another female hormone) can cause breast tissue to grow faster than normal.
-While long-term use of estrogen/progestins during menopause has been associated with higher breast cancer risk, contraceptive use in pre-menopausal women with low or moderate dose estrogen has not.
+While long-term use of estrogen/progestins during menopause could increase breast cancer risk.
+Contraceptive use in women with low or moderate dose estrogen does not increase breast cancer risk.
 Certain genes (such as BRCA1 or BRCA2) greatly increase breast cancer risk.

-If you are at high risk for developing breast cancer, tamoxifen or raloxifene can also be taken to prevent the disease.
+If you are at high risk for developing breast cancer, you can take tamoxifen or raloxifene to prevent the disease.
 Your doctor will work with you to determine the best treatment option for you.

-Lifestyle changes, such as regular exercise, eating fruits/vegetables, and avoiding excess alcohol, daily red meat, or any tobacco smoke exposure, may be helpful in preventing breast cancer.
-Breastfeeding for at least six months, planning your first child before age 30, limiting night shift work, and avoiding/limiting menopausal hormone therapy may also be protective.
+Lifestyle changes, such as regular exercise, adopting healthier eating habits (avoid red meat, eat fruits/vegetables), reducing alcohol and quitting smoking may be helpful in preventing breast cancer.
+Planning your first child before the age of 30 and breastfeeding for at least six months could help in reducing your risk of getting breast cancer.
+Limiting night shift work and avoiding/limiting menopausal hormone therapy may also be protective.

 Most breast cancers in the United States are diagnosed after an abnormal screening study.
 You should have a screening mammogram every year or two, starting no later than age 50.
 Many health professional organizations recommend starting mammograms at age 40, but individualized decisions are also recommended.

-If you are at high risk for breast cancer, you should get an annual mammogram and breast MRIs, spaced six months apart, at age 40.
-Talk with your provider about other screening tests, medications to prevent breast cancer, or genetic testing.
+If you are at high risk for breast cancer, you should get an annual mammogram and breast MRIs, spaced six months apart, at least since age 40.
+Talk with your doctor about other screening tests, medications to prevent breast cancer, or genetic testing.